rohbotics/pifi/README.md

   --version    Show pifi version
 ```

-Pifi runs a script at boot up that does the following:
+Pifi runs a script at boot up that does the following by default:
-* Determine if there is Wifi device capable of access point mode
+* Determine if there is wifi device capable of access point mode
 * Scan for visible access points, and save the SSIDs to `/var/lib/pifi/seen_ssids`
 * Go through any pending connections in `/var/lib/pifi/pending`, and see if any are visiable
 * If any of the pending connections are visible, connect to them, and remove them from pending